dgamma3/ResourcesForCompetencies/Competencies/Growing-People.md

 ## Level 1

-Identify personal strengths and weaknesses
+Growing self - Identify personal strengths and weaknesses

 ### What it looks like